 Carnegie Robotics’ vision is to increase the number of black engineering professionals in the technology workforce!
-Therefore, we introduced the Black Engineering Scholarship (BES) Program.
+That’s why we introduced the Black Engineering Scholarship (BES) Program.

-This program promotes educational and economic equity through community outreach, professional mentorship, and financial assistance to students from the Greater Pittsburgh Area’s black community – who are pursuing a degree in an engineering discipline.
+This program promotes educational and economic equity through community outreach, professional mentorship, and financial assistance to students from the Greater Pittsburgh Area’s black community.

-- Mentoring for technical degree selection, college section, and for college applications.
+- Mentoring for technical degree selection, college section, and college applications.

 - Invitation to tour CR facilities and meet engineering staff members (COVID-19 restrictions permitting).